pxmkv/CyberPot_Project/README.md

 # CyberPot: An Advanced Smart Flower Pot

 CyberPot is a cutting-edge smart flower pot powered by **ESP32**.
-It runs on firmware designed using **MicroPython** and **FreeRTOS**, ensuring prompt responses.
+It runs on firmware designed using **MicroPython**, ensuring prompt responses.
 The device is well-equipped with various sensors such as:

 - Soil Moisture Sensor
 - Light Dependent Resistor (LDR)